WorkJam raises $50 million to help companies engage with frontline workers

 As businesses adapt to a world of remote working and isolation during the COVID-19 pandemic, they have an opportunity to rethink how they operate not just over the next few months but far into the future.
-While many employees are figuring out to work from home — other workers, from health care professionals and delivery drivers to builders and warehouse operators, may need to work at a specific place (or places).
+While many employees are figuring out how to work from home — other workers, from health care professionals and delivery drivers to builders and warehouse operators, may need to work at a physical place (or places).

-Canadian startup WorkJam is targeting these workers with a “digital workplace” platform designed to span a range of industries.
+Canadian startup WorkJam is targeting these workers with a “digital workplace” platform that spans a range of industries.
 Today, WorkJam announced that it has raised $50 million in a series C round of funding led by Inovia Capital, with participation from Lerer Hippeau, Blumberg Capital, Harmony Partners, Fonds de Solidarité FTQ, and Claridge.

 On the front line